TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_tutorial.rst

 **Mouse!**

-We will use 1ns MD simulation data of sEH protein (PDBID **1cqz**).
+We will use 1 ns MD simulation data of sEH protein (PDBID **1cqz**).
 This simulation was performed in Amber 14.
 Necessary files can be found  at `Aqua-Duct home page <http://aquaduct.pl/>`_ in section `download <http://aquaduct.pl/download>`_.
 Required data is in the `sample data` file.

 Inspect your system
 -------------------

-Before we start any calculations lets have a look at the protein of interest.
+Before we start any calculations let's have a look at the protein of interest.
 Start PyMOL and get ``1cqz`` PDB structure (for example by typing in PyMOL command prompt ``fetch 1cqz``).

 To setup *Valve* calculations we need to know the active site of the protein.
 More precisely we need to know IDs of residues that are in the active site.
 This would allow us to create :ref:`object_definition`.